peikuo/thinking/backend/README_CONFIG.md

 To customize the configuration for an environment:

 1. Edit your `.env` file or set environment variables directly in your system
+2. Alternatively, you can create configuration files in the `.config/` directory (which is gitignored for security)
-2. Reload the configuration using the `/api/reload-config` endpoint or by restarting the server
+3. Reload the configuration using the `/api/reload-config` endpoint or by restarting the server

 ## Environment-Specific Configurations